OmidS/set-up-tensorflow-for-cpu-and-gpu/README.md

 # How to set up tensorflow (cpu and gpu) on your machine (recommended: on virtual environment)
 I tried setting up tensorflow for one of my projects and it was worse than what I expected.
 There were a lot of threads on the internet which I found useuful but unfortunately they did not work for me (don't get me wrong, they all helped me to come up with a clean way to set up tensorflow to work compatibly on my gpu :P).
 So I decided to create this document for myself and anyone else who wants to set up tensorflow for their gpu but find themselves lost at the beginning.
 I hope this helps and saves you a couple days of searching on the internet and asking around :).
 At the end, I will put all the threads which helped me writing this.
 You may find them useful for your case.
 These all worked fine for me and I have a machine with Windows 10, my gpu is NVIDIA GEFORCE RTX 2080 Ti and I set this up on python 3.7.
+If you want to run tensorflow on cpu just go to STEP 12.

 ## STEP 1.
 Install python on your machine
 You need to install python on your machine.
 It has to be 64-bit python, otherwise you will get the error "not a supported wheel on this platform" when trying to install tensorflow package.
 For example, I have python 2.7, python 3.7 installed on my PC.